 Sequel Gap: Both in-universe and in real life, 19 years have passed between the movies.

 She was pretty badass in "Raiders", though.
-She shot that guy in her bar, and she took out a whole truck full of soliders with an aircraft mounted machine gun.
+She shot that guy in her bar, and she took out a whole truck full of soldiers with an aircraft-mounted machine gun.

 Touched by Vorlons: Oxley and Irina.
 The latter's brain painfully overloads from the aliens granting her wish - knowledge of everything.

 Unusually Uninteresting Sight: Indy gets involved in a motorcycle chase that crashes into the library of the school he works at.
 One student only notices this in the context of "hey, there's the professor, let's ask him about that question on the homework before he disappears for weeks again".